Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 - Camera control
 - Character animation

 Again, this list is far from exhaustive!
+We will come back to rotations when talking about the transform matrix, but for now, let's change subject and talk about the scale of our ship.

 ### Scale with Vector3